How Navy SEALs Methods Help Us Run a Company

 Just the beginning?

 10Clouds closed last year with income at nearly PLN 15m and over a hundred employees.
 Yet this is only the beginning of the journey, as according to Cielecki, companies such as 10Clouds only survive by constantly developing: – Until the end of next year, the number of persons we employ will approach 200 – we can afford that.
 We also want to reach an income of PLN 30 million.
 We’re also looking for more and more ambitious ventures.
-Aiming high, we’re already recruiting for two key posts: we’re looking for heads of sales and marketing, who will get even more potential out of us.
+Aiming high, we’re already recruiting for two key posts: we’re looking for heads of sales, who will get even more potential out of us.

 Subscribe to our newsletter

 Want to receive a fortnightly round up of the latest tech updates?
 Subscribe to our free newsletter.
 No spam, just insightful content covering design, development, AI and much more.